Pudderz/Job-Search/README.md

-# Job-Scrapper project
+# Job-Scraper project

-_JobScrapper website and server using React and Puppeteer_
+_JobScraper website and server using React and Puppeteer_

 **[Demo](http://puppeteer-job-scraper.herokuapp.com/)** -
 LinkedIn is not available in the demo and is currently only working on http not https